 Conclusion.

-In summary, for logistics leaders to achieve a digital supply chain, they will need to conquer data interoperability.
+In summary, for logistics leaders to achieve the benefits of a digital supply chain, they will need to conquer data interoperability.
 Only through harnessing the power of data interoperability can businesses stay competitive and realize the full benefits of digitalization.
 Indeed, data interoperability is a business-led, tech-enabled pursuit.
 Only through intelligent data exchange between systems and devices, will you achieve your digitalization objectives.
 As discussed, there are three key ingredients needed to achieve data interoperability in today’s digital world.
-Namely, these three interoperability components are 1) a data transfer capability, 2) common terminology for intelligent data sharing, and 3) a method to achieve mutual trust between systems, users, and devices.
+Namely, these three interoperability components are 1) a data transfer capability, 2) common terminology for intelligent data sharing, and 3) a secure method to achieve mutual trust between systems, users, and devices.

-For more from SC Tech Insights, see the latest articles on Information Technology and Interoperability.
+Also, for more from SC Tech Insights, see the latest articles on Information Technology and Interoperability.

 Greetings!
-As an independent supply chain tech expert with 30+ years of hands-on experience, I take great pleasure in providing actionable insights and solutions to logistics leaders.
+As a supply chain tech advisor with 30+ years of hands-on experience, I take great pleasure in providing actionable insights and solutions to logistics leaders.
 My focus is to drive transformation within the logistics industry by leveraging emerging LogTech, applying data-centric solutions, and increasing interoperability within supply chains.
 I have a wide range of experience to include successfully leading the development of 100s of innovative software solutions across supply chains and delivering business intelligence (BI) solutions to 1,000s of shippers.
 Click here for more info.